TheMofaDe/DotNetHelper-CommandLine/docs/index.md

 # DotNetHelper-CommandLine

 A command-line helper class that makes it easy to run commands.
+This library also comes with commonly used command see api docs for examples

-## How to use
+## Sample Code
 ```csharp
         static void Main(string[] args)
         {